thevictor13/cucumber-html-report/README.md

   dest:      './reports',          // target directory (will create if not exists)
   name:      'report.html',        // report file name (will be index.html if not exists)
   template:  'mytemplate.html',    // your custom mustache template (uses default if not specified)
-  title:     'My Cucumber Report', // Title for default template. (default is Cucumber Report)
+  title:     'Cucumber Report',    // Title for default template. (default is Cucumber Report)
   component: 'My Component',       // Subtitle for default template. (default is empty) };